Ricci Luyties

-Ricci Judson Luyties (born May 14, 1962 in Pacific Palisades, California) is a former American volleyball player.
-He played on the UCLA men's volleyball team and was also a member of the United States men's national volleyball team who received a gold medal at the 1988 Summer Olympics in Seoul, South Korea.
-Luyties later became a successful professional beach volleyball player and won 7 domestic titles.
-He is now the head women's volleyball coach at the University of California, San Diego.
+Ricci Judson Luyties (born May 14, 1962) is an American volleyball coach and former volleyball player.
+As a member of the United States national volleyball team, he won a gold medal at the 1988 Summer Olympics in Seoul.
+Luyties later became a successful professional beach volleyball player and won seven titles.
+He was the head women's volleyball coach at the University of California, San Diego.